THOMASjosephCatalano/Autobiography/Dr. Thomas Catalano - The Collector/Transcendeel Planets & Stars/README.md

 # github.com/tomsnode/Copyright/blob/master/README.md\

 #note,I used "Dr. title" because of the proceeding fact of no Valid PhD when the wavelength-medical-instrument""my invention wasn't s implemented in 2019A.D.
-And the illegal and war crime encapsulating wave is still on and no blood splot birth-id, in addition...
+And the illegal and war crime encapsulating wave is still on and no blood splot birth-id's as mandatory certification ...

 --------------
 ThomasJosephCatalano